kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 on how long ago it checkpointed its state.
 I want to be able to somehow influence the preemption priority of my job based on how much would it really cost me.

-This story is treated directionally and will not be addressed at least in Alpha.
+This story is treated directionally and will not be addressed in Alpha and Beta.

-### Notes/Constraints/Caveats (Optional)
+### Notes/Constraints/Caveats

+For alpha we defined a Workload Aware Preemption as a separate feature that can be disabled independently of the Gang Scheduling.
+We acknowledge that for Beta, releasing the Gang Scheduling without Workload Aware Preemption does not provide enough value for the end users.
+That's why in Beta we merge those two features and progress them together under single `GenericWorkload` feature gate.

 <!--
 What are the caveats to the proposal?